The Public Servant's Guide to Government in Canada

 Alex Marland (Political Science, Memorial University of Newfoundland) was a public servant in the Government of Newfoundland and Labrador from 2003 to 2006.
 He coedited First Among Unequals: The Premier, Politics, and Policy in Newfoundland and Labrador and coauthored the textbook Inside Canadian Politics.
 His book Brand Command: Canadian Politics and Democracy in the Age of Message Control won the Donner Prize for best public policy book by a Canadian and the Atlantic Book Award for scholarly writing.

-Jared J. Wesley is Associate Professor of Political Science at the University of Alberta.
+Jared J. Wesley is associate dean of graduate studies and a professor of political science at the University of Alberta.

 Excerpt: The Public Servant's Guide to Government in Canada (by (author) Alex Marland & Jared Wesley)